It's the foundation of psychiatric diagnosis. And it's about to get a makeover

 The American Psychiatric Association (APA) puts out the tome known in the field as the DSM-5.
 That stands for the Diagnostic and Statistical Manual of Mental Disorders, 5th edition.

-The APA outlined its thinking and approach for the next revision in five studies published Wednesday in The American Journal of Psychiatry.
+The APA outlined its thinking and approach for the next revision in five papers published Wednesday in The American Journal of Psychiatry.

 "The DSM is really the foundational framework for mental health diagnosis," said Dr. Maria Oquendo, chair of the Strategic Committee in charge of the future of the manual, speaking at a press conference announcing the research supporting the new approach.